 What causes carpal tunnel syndrome?
 It happens when the median nerve gets damaged.
 The median nerve passes through the arm and wrist into the hand, on the palm side.
 That nerve supplies the thumb, index finger, middle finger, and part of the ring finger with sensation and muscle control.
 It passes through a narrow space in the underside of the wrist called the carpal tunnel.
-Damage can cause severe swelling or compression of the nerve, resulting in tingling, numbness, or pain beginning at the tips of the thumb, index, or middle finger.
+Damage can cause severe swelling or compression of the nerve, possibly resulting in tingling in your hand, and numbness, or pain beginning at the tips of the thumb, index, or middle finger.

 Dealing With the Pain